status-im/help.status.im/docs/en/status-communities/set-up-a-closed-channel.md

   - navigation
 ---

-# Set a private channel
+# Set a closed channel

  :octicons-tools-24: In progress